mhdroz/healthcare-hallucination-detection-medium/README.md

 2.  **Reranking**: A reranker model re-orders the retrieved chunks to place the most relevant ones at the top.
 3.  **Synthesis & Generation**: The top-ranked chunks and the original question are passed to a Large Language Model (e.g., GPT-4) which generates a synthesized answer.
 4.  **Comprehensive Safety Check**: This is the crucial step.
 Before returning the answer, the system performs the multi-layered safety analysis described above (attribution, consistency, entropy, etc.).
-5.  **Response & Display**: The final answer, along with all the safety scores, interpretations, and source documents, is sent to the FastAPI backend and rendered in the user interface.
+5.  **Response & Display**: The final answer, along with all the safety scores, interpretations, and source documents, is displayed in the Streamlit interface with interactive visualizations and collapsible sections.

 ## 🚀 Getting Started